Tyasweningas/Technical-test-submission/README.md

 4. Start the Development Server
 To start the development server and view the application in your browser, run: npm run dev

+##Algorithm-test
+1. Algorithm-test
+there are 2 files added in the branch